 Waugh was an ardent curler who served as President of the Granite Curling Club (1905-1907) and the Manitoba Curling Association (1905-1906), and he was also Honorary President of the Winnipeg Cricket Association and Winnipeg Swimming Club.
 A gardening enthusiast, he created the Children’s Garden Competition in the city’s elementary schools.
 He was a founding member, in 1905, of the St. Charles Country Club.

 He filled many prominent positions in the government of the City of Winnipeg, including Controller (1909 to 1911), member of the Winnipeg City Council, Chairman of the Parks Board (1904 to 1908), Secretary of the Board of Control, and Mayor.
 While mayor he championed the cause of public playgrounds.
 In 1920 he was appointed by the British government to the Saarland Commission, which administered the Saar area while its coal assets were taken over by the French.
 He resigned because he felt the arrangement, which was part of the Treaty of Versailles, was unfair.
 He served as Chairman of the Manitoba Liquor Control Commission (1923-1938) and, in 1929, he was elected President of the Manitoba Good Roads Association.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

-We thank Gord Hines for providing additional information used here.
+We thank Gord Hines and Rick Mutton for providing additional information used here.

 This page was prepared by Gordon Goldsborough.